narenaryan/Torn-tweet/README.md

 Extending Torn-Tweet

 We can also have specific subscribers for a channel.
-It is a work of doing isSubscribed on redis to a channel.
+It is a work of doing isSubscribed on redis to a channel and little more JS.
 Channel is the user whom clients are following.
 In our application we hardcoded channel as "fitness".
 You can extend it as your requirements.i gave a running tempate for Web-sockets.